htl-leo-syp-project-organization/if.05.61_00-class-materials/Units/REST.md

     }
   }
 ```
+There is not too much magic happening here.
+Lets check the details:

+1. All code is surrounded by a `try`-`catch` block to catch possible errors like malformed headers, cors problems, etc. If such an error occurs we log it into the console.
+A pretty fair first approach since most of these errors are developer errors and should not occur when the website finally is in production.
+2. The standard `fetch` method (defined in the web standard) is called.
+Note that `fetch` is async (no big surprise since we get something from an external source) and we have to `await` the response.
+3. The response contains all necessary data, meta (diagnostic) data as well as the actual payload (the data we eventually want to display in our website).
+We check the response whether its ok or not.
+If not ok we throw an error.
+4. At the end we get our actual payload in form of an array of JavaScript objects and return this to our caller.

 Now we can call this function in the `onload` trigger and check whether data is properly loaded.
 ```JavaScript
 import { getData } from "./rest.mjs"